Constraint Guided Model Quantization of Neural Networks: Experimental setup and results

 \subsection{Data sets and model architectures}

-The performance of CGMQ is compared with prior work for different bounds on the cost of the network on MNIST as is often done in quantization on small data sets.
-The network on MNIST is a LeNet-5 as is done by \citep{Liu2016}.
+The performance of CGMQ is compared with prior work for different bounds on the cost of the network on MNIST and CIFAR10 as is often done in quantization on small data sets.
+The network on MNIST is a LeNet-5 and on CIFAR10 is a VGG-7 as is done by \citep{Liu2016}.

 The MNIST data set is preprocessed by normalizing each image to have 0.5 as mean and 0.5 as standard deviation.
+The training set of CIFAR10 is preprocessed by performing random cropping, randomly flipping horizontally and a normalization along the channels such that the three channels have as mean $(0.4914, 0.4822, 0.4465)$ and as standard deviation $(0.2023, 0.1994, 0.2010)$.
+The test set of CIFAR10 has the same normalization but the random cropping and flipping is not considered.
+Similar to the implementation of BB, the batch normalization layers use batch statistics also during inference time.
+We observed a drop in performance when the running mean of the average and the standard deviation are used on training and test set.
+Hence, a similar approach to BB is used in the experiments.